Getting Started in Radio Control (RC)

 Before buying anything from either of the local hobby shops or online, PLEASE meet and talk to at least one of the club officers.
 We have a lot of experience and can help you make the best decision with regard to aircraft and equipment!!

-Answer: No, if you would like to get an introduction to flying the Skyhawks RC Group will be happy to let you try flying with the help of our club trainer and buddy box system.
+Answer: YES!, if you would like to get an introduction to flying a model, the Skyhawks RC Group will be happy to let you have a sample flight with the help of our club trainer and buddy box system.
 Please send us an email (link on HOME page) so we can agree on a place/time to meet.

-Question: How much does it cost to get into this hobby?
+Question: How much does it cost to get started?
+What beginner aircraft do you recommend?